The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Methodology

 There is a wide range of values in the recent literature regarding each of the parameters that define the different steps of the disease (see Table 1 for a summary of the parameters of the model).
 The latent period $\sigma^{-1}$ is the average time from infection to infectiousness, the incubation period is the average time from infection to the appearance of the first symptoms, and the infectious period $\gamma$ is the average time that the patient is infectious.
 Depending on the virus, the latent period can be shorter or larger than the incubation period.
-In the case of COVID-19 the latent period is $1$ or $2$ days shorter in average than the incubation period, which makes it specially easy for the disease to spread among the population during the time in which people are infectious but asymptomatic.
-Regarding the mean incubation period, in \cite{Lauer:2020} it was shown to be around 5 days, similar to that of SARS, and in \cite{Guan:2020} it was affirmed that it could be as short as 4 days.
+In the case of COVID-19 the latent period is $1$ or $2$ days shorter on average than the incubation period, which makes it especially easy for the disease to spread among the population during the time in which people are infectious but asymptomatic.
+Regarding the mean incubation period, in \cite{Lauer:2020} it was shown to be around 5 days, similar to that of SARS, and in \cite{Guan:2020} it was affirmed that it could be as short as four days.
 Note, however, that this quantity was not used in our model.

-In \cite{Wu:2020} it was used a mean latent period $\sigma^{-1}$ of 3 days and a mean infection period of $\gamma^{-1}=5$ days, based on the Wuhan data.
+In \cite{Wu:2020}, it was used a mean latent period $\sigma^{-1}$ of 3 days and a mean infection period of $\gamma^{-1}=5$ days, based on the Wuhan data.
 We selected these values because they were also used in other more recent studies \cite{Lin:2020}.
 Note, however, that these are mean values: in \cite{Wolfel:2020} it was shown that the probability that patients with mild symptoms infected other people was very low after a week from the appearance of symptoms, but these means that in mild cases of COVID-19 patients can be infectious for as much as $10$ days.
+Furthermore, we have fixed the quarantine period $\gamma_Q^{-1}$ to be five days, but varying slightly this quantity would not affect the results substantially.